rikatz/website/content/en/blog/_posts/2025-xx-xx-considerations-when-using-gatewayapi.md

 This guide covers characteristics that organizations commonly consider when selecting a Gateway API implementation.

-## Should You Migrate from Ingress to Gateway API?
+## Why Use Gateway API?

-Before selecting a Gateway API implementation, it's important to understand the relationship between Ingress and Gateway API.
-Gateway API is the successor to Ingress, designed to address many of the limitations that emerged as Kubernetes use cases evolved.
-While both can manage ingress traffic, they take different approaches.

-### Why Gateway API Was Created

-Ingress has served the Kubernetes community well, but certain limitations became apparent over time:

-* **Limited expressiveness**: Many advanced routing requirements (header-based routing, traffic splitting, cross-namespace references) could only be achieved through vendor-specific annotations, reducing portability.

-* **Role-based separation**: Ingress combines infrastructure and routing concerns in a single resource, making it harder to delegate responsibilities in multi-tenant environments.

-* **Protocol support**: While Ingress focuses on HTTP/HTTPS, modern applications increasingly need standardized ways to manage TCP, UDP, gRPC, and other protocols.

-* **Standardization gaps**: The heavy reliance on annotations for advanced features meant that migrating between implementations often required significant reconfiguration.

-Gateway API was developed to address these limitations while maintaining Kubernetes principles of declarative configuration and extensibility.
+Gateway API is the successor to Ingress, offering a more expressive, flexible, and portable approach to routing traffic in Kubernetes.
+Released as GA in October 2023, Gateway API addresses key limitations of Ingress while maintaining Kubernetes principles of declarative configuration and extensibility.

-### When Ingress May Still Be Appropriate

-There are some scenarios where continuing with Ingress may be reasonable:

-* **Very simple, static configurations**: For applications with basic HTTP routing needs that will never require advanced traffic management, and where the simplicity of a single resource type is valued.

-* **Short remaining lifecycle**: Applications that will be decommissioned in the near term may not justify the migration effort.

-* **Implementation gaps**: In rare cases where a specific Gateway API implementation doesn't yet support a feature that your Ingress controller provides (though this gap is narrowing as Gateway API implementations mature).

-* **Organizational transition period**: While preparing for Gateway API adoption, continuing with Ingress may be appropriate until the organization has completed its evaluation and migration planning.

-### Benefits of Adopting Gateway API
+### Key Benefits

-For most use cases, Gateway API offers significant advantages:

-* **Better portability**: Conformance testing and standardized features reduce lock-in and make it easier to switch implementations when needed.

-* **Richer routing capabilities**: Header manipulation, request mirroring, traffic splitting, and other advanced features are part of the API specification rather than vendor-specific extensions.
+* **Standardized portability**: Conformance testing and core features work consistently across implementations, reducing vendor lock-in.
+Advanced features like header manipulation, request mirroring, and traffic splitting are part of the API specification rather than vendor-specific annotations.

-* **Improved multi-tenancy**: The separation between Gateway (infrastructure) and Routes (application routing) allows cluster operators and application teams to work independently with appropriate boundaries.
+* **Better role separation**: Gateway API separates infrastructure concerns (Gateway) from application routing (Routes), allowing cluster operators and application teams to work independently with clear boundaries.

-* **Protocol flexibility**: Consistent patterns across HTTP, TCP, UDP, TLS, and gRPC reduce the learning curve and configuration complexity.
+* **Protocol flexibility**: Native support for HTTP, TCP, UDP, TLS, and gRPC with consistent patterns across protocols, rather than focusing solely on HTTP/HTTPS.

-* **Active development**: Gateway API continues to evolve with new features and improvements, while Ingress is in maintenance mode.
+* **Active development**: Gateway API continues to evolve with new capabilities, while Ingress is in maintenance mode with limited new features.

-* **Production-ready**: Gateway API v1.0 was released in October 2023, and many implementations are mature and battle-tested in production environments.

-### Migration Considerations
+* **Production-ready ecosystem**: Many implementations are mature and battle-tested, with transparent conformance reports showing which features each implementation supports.

-When planning a migration from Ingress to Gateway API:
+### Migration from Ingress

-1. **Inventory your current setup**: Document the features and configurations you currently use, paying particular attention to any vendor-specific annotations.

-2. **Evaluate Gateway API equivalents**: Most common Ingress patterns have direct equivalents in Gateway API, though the syntax differs.
-More complex annotation-based configurations may require researching the implementation's documentation.
+Most common Ingress patterns have direct equivalents in Gateway API, though the syntax differs.
+Key considerations when migrating:

-3. **Consider migration tooling**: The [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway) project is an ongoing community effort to provide automated conversion of Ingress resources to Gateway API.
-While still a work in progress, it may help with the initial conversion and serve as a learning tool.
+* **Review vendor-specific annotations**: Many annotation-based configurations have standardized Gateway API equivalents, improving portability.

-4. **Plan for coexistence**: Many Gateway API implementations can run alongside Ingress controllers, allowing for gradual migration and testing before fully committing.
+* **Gradual transition**: Gateway API implementations can run alongside Ingress controllers, allowing incremental migration and testing.

-5. **Test thoroughly**: As with any infrastructure change, comprehensive testing in non-production environments is essential before migrating production traffic.
+* **Migration tooling**: The [ingress2gateway](https://github.com/kubernetes-sigs/ingress2gateway) project provides automated conversion tools to help with initial migration.

 ## Getting Started with Gateway API